‘The Trip to Greece’ Is the Last ‘Trip’ Film. But It Shouldn’t Be (Column)

 With the release, on May 22, of “The Trip to Greece,” Coogan, Brydon and their director, Michael Winterbottom, have announced that they’re packing it in.
 There will be no more “Trip” movies — at least, for a good long time.
 Each of the four films, going back to “The Trip” in 2010, was carved out of a six-episode BBC series (each series, in total, is about one-and-a-half times longer than the film it was whittled down to).
 To do another movie, they would need, theoretically, to do another series, and that’s not in the cards.

-Yet “The Trip to Greece” falls short being of the grand finale the series has earned.
-You could say that they’re going out humbly, without fanfare (and without any risk of jumping the shark), and that that’s a good thing.
+“The Trip to Greece,” however, falls way too short being of the grand finale this series (or, dare I say it, franchise) deserves.
+You could argue that they’re going out humbly, without fanfare (and without any risk of jumping the shark), and that that’s a good thing.
 It’s also very British.
-But here’s why Coogan, Brydon, and Winterbottom should consider one more go-round — and here’s what, exactly, I think it should be.
+But here’s why Coogan, Brydon, and Winterbottom should consider one more go-round, and here’s a suggestion of what I think it should be.

 “The Trip to Greece” wasn’t an ending, it was just a stop.

 The new movie takes pains to have a dark undercurrent or two, especially after Coogan learns that his father has been taken ill.
 Yet even this sets up what is less a closing note than a kind of spiritual cliffhanger: What’s Coogan going to do when his vanity comes up against mortality?
-It’s never answered.
+A great question, but it is never answered.

 For a series that’s this fixated on American movie stardom, it needs to get out of its Euro comfort zone.